Minimum of one hour of caseload supervision per clinic day (attending physician)

-All residents receive a minimum of one hour of caseload supervision per clinic day.
-In Boise, each resident receives two hours of individual psychotherapy supervision weekly.
-The amount and type of supervision for each resident depends on the specific clinical rotation, the level of experience and competence of the resident, his/her number of psychotherapy patients, and other individual resident needs or interests.
-The program aims to provide each resident with appropriate supervision for each clinical experience, with the general goal of giving residents increasing levels of responsibility and autonomy as they progress through training.
+The amount and type of supervision for each resident depends on the clinical rotation, the level of experience and competence of the resident, his/her number of psychotherapy and medication management patients, as well as unique resident needs and interests.
+The aim is to provide each resident with appropriate supervision for each clinical experience, with the general goal of providing increasing levels of responsibility and autonomy as residents progress through training.

-Supervision is provided, in both Seattle and Boise, by on-site faculty supervising specific clinical rotations and by both regular attending staff and faculty in practice within the broader community, who provide a variety of perspectives in supervising the resident’s psychotherapy cases.
-Residents are required to videotape or audiotape some sessions to facilitate in-depth discussion of various treatment approaches.
+Caseload supervision is provided by on-site faculty supervising clinical rotations.
+Caseload supervision will emphasize clinical decision making, patient-provider interactions, and documentation and administrative skills.
+Psychotherapy supervisors may be regular attending staff or faculty in practice in the broader community.
+This variety provides multiple perspectives in supervising the resident’s psychotherapy cases.
+Residents are required to videotape or audiotape some sessions to sample their work and facilitate in-depth discussion of various treatment approaches.